thenativeweb/wolkenkit-template-minimal/README.md

 # wolkenkit-template-minimal

-wolkenkit-template-minimal is an (almost) empty template for wolkenkit applications.
+wolkenkit-template-minimal is an application template for wolkenkit.

-## Quick start
+## Installation

+This is an application template for [wolkenkit](https://www.wolkenkit.io), a CQRS- and event-sourcing framework for JavaScript and Node.js.
+If you have not yet installed its CLI, please see the [thenativeweb/wolkenkit](https://github.com/thenativeweb/wolkenkit) repository.

+To install this template use the wolkenkit CLI:

 ```shell
 $ wolkenkit init --template https://github.com/thenativeweb/wolkenkit-template-minimal.git
 ```

+## Quick start

+Since this template does not contain a complete application, you can't run it directly.

 ## License